 One believer in a household brings holiness to the entire family.

-For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband: else were your children unclean; but now are they holy.
+For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.
 (I Corinthians 7:14)

 Let us continue to pray for each member of our family that he or she may be healed spiritually, physically, emotionally, and mentally.
 God will hear our prayers for them and God will answer.
 It may take a while for the answer to come so let us hold fast in confidence before the Lord.
 He is faithful who has promised.

 Many of us have severe needs in our own family and it is good to know the Lord will fulfill His Word and grant healing and deliverance if we continue to pray and trust in the Lord’s Word.